Kolkata Suburban Railway

-The system is operated by two zones of Indian Railways; the Eastern Railway zone and the South Eastern Railway zone.
-These zones are further divided into the Howrah and Sealdah divisions for the Eastern Railway and the Kharagpur division for the South Eastern Railway.
-Howrah, Sealdah and Kolkata railway stations are the three major terminals serving the network in the city.
-Shalimar and Santragachi are also the termini stations for mail/express trains as well as passenger/fast passenger trains.
+The system is operated by two Indian Railways zones; Eastern and South Eastern.
+These zones are further divided into Howrah and Sealdah railway divisions in Eastern Railways and Kharagpur in South Eastern Railway.
+Howrah, Sealdah and Kolkata railway station are the three major terminals serving the network in the city.
+Shalimar and Santragachi Junction are also two major termini stations for mail/express trains as well as passenger/fast passenger trains.

 History

 The Kolkata Suburban Railway is an offshoot of the second passenger railway to be built by the British in India.
 The first train ran between Howrah and Hooghly stations on 15 August 1854 and was operated by the East Indian Railway (EIR).
 Regular services on the 38.6 km line were introduced on the same day, with stops at Bally, Serampore and Chandannagore stations.
 The broad gauge Sheoraphuli–Tarakeswar branch line was opened by the Tarkessur Railway Company on 1 January 1885.

 In 1951, all the railway companies, zone and divisions were integrated and recategorized.
 This led to the formation of the Eastern Railway (ER) and South Eastern Railway (SER) zones.
 These zones of Indian Railways currently operate the Kolkata Suburban Railway.